Oops, I sent an important email to the wrong recipient. What now?

 There are several solutions in the market that make this possible:

-- Emails can be retrieved from within Microsoft 365 of Microsoft Exchange.
+- Emails can be recalled from within Microsoft 365 of Microsoft Exchange.
 This is only the case concerning a recipient within the same organization and if the message has not been read.

 - In Gmail, it is possible to retrieve a message within a 30-second window after sending it.
 The disadvantage is that a mistake can only be resolved, right after it has been made.
 Oftentimes, we are not aware of this straightaway.